kekuchan/swarmbject/docs/std/ds/Array.md

 ## "create" member function:

 Sets the array with empty space to set manually.
-This might require creating a new array due to the capacity, making the usage of the previous data member not valid.
+This might require creating a new array, making the usage of the previous data member not valid.

 Parameters:
 * The size of the array to create.